($1,423) Cost of Moving From Minnesota to Kentucky

 How much does it cost to move from Minnesota to Kentucky?

-The table below lays out average cost ranges when moving from Minnesota to Kentucky for different moving services depending on the size of your home.
+The table below lays out average cost ranges to move from Minnesota to Kentucky for different moving services depending on the size of your home.

 Move size | Moving company | Moving container | Rental truck |